Colleen Windham-Hughes, Ph.D., M.Div.

 Colleen Windham-Hughes teaches in two primary areas: Religion and Public Life and Practical Theology.
 In both areas she leads students in Academic Service Learning, in which students prepare academically, engage in service on and off campus, and reflect on deep connections between thinking and doing.
 Dr. Windham-Hughes collaborates with faculty, staff, and students on projects related to vocation and interfaith.
 She has written for the Practice Discipleship initiative of the ELCA and supervises student interns in the Theology and Christian Leadership program.
-An ordained Deacon, Dr. Windham-Hughes is involved in faith formation across the lifespan in both Methodist and Lutheran contexts.

 Recent presentations include: